 engineer and architect

-INSA Strasbourg’s dual architect and engineer’s training begins at baccalaureate + 1 year level (after the INSA Strasbourg first year course for the engineers, after the competitive entrance exam for the architects).
-This is the only way of joining the course.
+INSA Strasbourg’s dual architect and engineer surveyor’s training begins at baccalaureate + 1 year level (after the INSA Strasbourg first year course for the engineers, after the competitive entrance exam for the architects).

 Students can also train in architecture at the same time by choosing the 6-year dual engineering and architecture course.
 They will gain a bachelor’s in architecture and engineering (a degree issued by the school equivalent to a “licence” (bachelor’s degree) in architecture) on top of their INSA diploma in engineering.

 Following the bachelor’s in architecture and engineering, the students can apply to spend an extra three years on a single course to prepare the two INSA Strasbourg diplomas, in surveying engineering and architecture (7-year course)

 - End of Years 1 and 2: a mandatory “discovery” placement in a company (4 weeks minimum)

 - End of Year 3: a mandatory “application” placement in a company (4 weeks minimum)

 - End of Year 4: a mandatory “technician” placement in a company (8 weeks minimum)

 - During semester 9: a technological research project

 These internships provide the opportunity to carry out projects and work in direct contact with the professional environment.
 The aim is for the students to acquire professional experience to complete the practical and theoretical training given at INSA Strasbourg and to introduce them to human relations within companies and the role and responsibilities they will hold as future engineers.